 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes previous revenue recognition guidance.
 The new guidance introduces a new principles-based framework for revenue recognition and disclosure.
-Since its issuance, the

-FASB has issued additional ASUs, amending the guidance and the effective dates of amendments, and the SEC has rescinded certain related SEC guidance.
+Since its issuance, the FASB has issued additional ASUs, amending the guidance and the effective dates of amendments, and the SEC has rescinded certain related SEC guidance.

 On January 1, 2018, we adopted the new accounting standard and all of the related amendments ("new revenue standard") to all contracts using the modified retrospective method.
 Adoption of the new revenue standard did not result in a material cumulative effect adjustment to the opening balance of retained earnings.
 The comparative information has not been restated and continues to be reported under the accounting standards in effect for those periods.
 We do not expect the adoption of the new revenue standard to have a material impact to our net income on an ongoing basis.
-See Note S -Revenue to these Financial Statements for additional disclosures.
+See Note S - Revenue to these Financial Statements for additional disclosures.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-The new standard establishes a right-of-use (ROU) model that requires a lessee to record an ROU asset and a lease liability on the balance sheet for all leases with terms greater than 12 months.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) and in July 2018, ASU 2018-11 Leases (Topic 842): Targeted Improvements.
+The new standard(s) establishes a right-of-use (ROU) model that requires a lessee to record an ROU asset and a lease liability on the balance sheet for all leases with terms greater than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition.
 Similarly, lessors will be required to classify leases as sales-type, finance or operating, with classification affecting the pattern of income recognition.
 Classification for both lessees and lessors will be based on an assessment of whether risks and rewards as well as substantive control have been transferred through a lease contract.
 This update is effective for public entities for financial statements issued for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, and early adoption is permitted.
-This standard mandates a modified retrospective transition method.
+The new transition method allows companies to use the effective date of the new leases standard as the date of initial application on transition.
+We have established a project team in order to analyze the standard and have begun to review our current accounting policies and procedures to identify potential differences and changes which would result from applying the requirements of the new standard to our lease contracts.
+We have selected a lease software to help us account for the new lease standard.
+We have identified our population of lease agreements and are currently assessing the impact of other arrangements for embedded leases.
 While we continue to evaluate the effect of the standard, we anticipate that the adoption will result in a material increase in assets and liabilities on our consolidated balance sheet and will not have a material impact on our consolidated income statement or statement of cash flows.